 State eviction ban means relief for renters, new strain for landlords

-Gov. Steve Sisolak said Sunday that he would sign a directive that will place a moratorium on “most residential evictions in Nevada” between Dec.
-15 and the end of March.
+Gov. Steve Sisolak said Sunday that he would sign a directive that will place a moratorium on “most residential evictions in Nevada.”

 Two weeks ago, Pamela Pierce burst into tears when she found an eviction notice on her front door.